yenbuilds/my-operating-principles/inspiration-great-levelling.md

 The tools now remove that excuse.

 As polished output becomes universal, the **bar for originality** rises.
-The selective-school student must evolve beyond relying on speed and precision.
+The traditionally brilliant student must evolve beyond relying on speed and precision.
 The conceptual thinker must actually prove that their ideas are novel and deep.

 The advantage hasn’t just shifted — the ceiling has been raised.